testuj-to/tantivy-stemmers/README.md

   The Lithuanian Snowball algorithm (`LithuanianJocas`) was contributed by Dainius Jocas.
 Its source code has been obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/lithuanian/stemmer.html).

+- **Nepali**

+  The Nepali Snowball algorithm (`LithuanianJocas`) was contributed by Dainius Jocas.
+Its source code has been obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/lithuanian/stemmer.html).
+  The Nepali Snowball algorithm was developed by **Ingroj Shrestha**, **Oleg Bartunov** and **Shreeya Singh**.
+Its source code has been obtained under the BSD license from the official [Snowball GitHub repository](https://github.com/snowballstem/snowball/blob/master/algorithms/nepali.sbl).

 - **Norwegian (Bokmål)**

   The Norwegian (Bokmål variant) Snowball algorithm was obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/norwegian/stemmer.html).